Church of Greece: Zoë movement

 The 20th-century religious revival was led by the Zoë movement, which was founded in 1911.
+It's a christian sect that deviates away from the principles of Greek Orthodox Church.
 Based in Athens but operating in decentralized fashion, it reached a membership of laymen as well as some priests.
-The main activities include publications and the nationwide Sunday School movement in 7800 churches reaching 150,000 students.
+The main activities include publications and the nationwide Sunday School movement in 7,800 churches reaching 150,000 students.
 Zoë sponsored numerous auxiliaries and affiliated groups, including organizations for professional men, youth, parents, and young women nurses.
 A strong effort was made to circulate Bibles, illustrated novels, pamphlets, and other religious materials.
 A liturgical movement encouraged the laity to a greater awareness in the Eucharist, and more frequent Communion.
 Seminaries were built in the 20th century, but most of the graduates entered teaching rather than parish work.
-In 1920, only 800 of Greece's 4500 priests had any education beyond the elementary level.
-By 1959, out of 7000 priests no more than five percent had completed university and seminary training.
+In 1920, only 800 of Greece's 4,500 priests had any education beyond the elementary level.
+By 1959, out of 7,000 priests no more than five percent had completed university and seminary training.
 Monastic life declined sharply, although it continued at remote Mount Athos.
 Routine church life was highly disrupted by the Second World War and subsequent civil war, with many churches burned, and hundreds of priests and monks killed by the Germans on the one hand or the Communists on the other.

+In 2019, Christos Yannaras told Norman Russell that although he had participated in the Zoë movement, he had come to regard it as Crypto-Protestant.